lmullen/legal-modernism/README.md

 These programs run the various data creation tasks for the project.

 - `adj2edge/`: Convert a network adjacency list to a network edge list.
+- `cap-import`: Import data from the Caselaw Access Project.
 - `cite-detector/`: Detect citations in legal sources programmatically.
 - `cite-predictor/`: Augment citation detection using generative AI.
 - `cite-linker/`: Link detected citations to a database of English and American caselaw.